Robert FitzRoy: Memorials

 A neighbourhood in the city of Punta Arenas Chile, was named in his honour in 1964.

 A memorial to FitzRoy is erected atop a metamorphic outcrop beside the Bahia Wulaia dome middens on Isla Navarino, in the Chilean part of Tierra del Fuego archipelago, South America.
 It was presented in his bicentenary (2005) and commemorates his 23 January 1833 landing on Wulaia Cove.
 Another memorial, presented also in FitzRoy's bicentenary, commemorates his Cape Horn landing on 19 April 1830.

 Mount Fitz Roy at the Argentina–Chile border was named after him by the Argentine scientist and explorer Francisco Moreno.
 It is 3440 m high.
 The aboriginals had not named it, and used the word chaltén (meaning smoking mountain) for this and other peaks.

 Fitzroy River, in northern Western Australia, was named after him by Lieutenant John Lort Stokes who, at the time, commanded HMS Beagle (previously commanded by FitzRoy).

 The South American conifer Fitzroya cupressoides is named after him, as well as the Delphinus fitzroyi, a species of dolphin discovered by Darwin during his voyage aboard the Beagle.

 Fitzroy, Falkland Islands and Port Fitzroy, New Zealand are also named after him.

 The World War II Captain class frigate HMS Fitzroy (K553) was named after him, as was the weather ship Admiral Fitzroy (formerly HMS Amberley Castle).

 In 2010 New Zealand's National Institute of Water and Atmospheric Research (NIWA) named its new IBM supercomputer "FitzRoy" in honour of him.

 On 4 February 2002, when the shipping forecast sea area Finisterre was renamed to avoid confusion with the (smaller) French and Spanish forecast area of the same name, the new name chosen by the UK's Meteorological Office was "FitzRoy", in honour of their founder.

-FitzRoy has been commemorated by the Fitzroy Building at the University of Plymouth, used by the School of Earth, Ocean and Environmental Science.
+FitzRoy has been commemorated by the Fitzroy Building at the University of Plymouth, home of Plymouth Business School, and previously used by the School of Earth, Ocean and Environmental Science.

 There is blue plaque on FitzRoy's house at 38 Onslow Square, London.

 Vice-Admiral Robert FitzRoy was commemorated on two stamps issued by the Royal Mail for the Falkland Islands and St Helena.

-Fitzroy Island in Queensland, Australia, is named after FitzRoy, as are the Fitzroy River and subsequently Fitzroy Crossing in Western Australia.
+Fitzroy River and Fitzroy Crossing in Western Australia are named after FitzRoy.
+Fitzroy Island in Queensland, Australia, is named after FitzRoy's paternal grandfather, Augustus Henry Fitzroy.